-A highly significant practical application of a mass balance approach is that a low-carbohydrate/high-fat diet leads to a greater body mass and fat mass loss than an isocaloric high-carbohydrate/low-fat diet because it provides less nutrient mass [1,3,4,5].
+A low-carbohydrate/high-fat diet leads to a greater body mass and fat mass loss than an isocaloric high-carbohydrate/low-fat diet because it provides less nutrient mass [1,3,4,5].
 When the energy fraction from dietary fat increases, while energy intake is clamped (i.e., fixed), mass intake decreases due to the significantly higher energy density of fat compared with other energy substrates.
 Such a difference in mass intake translates into greater body mass and fat loss in a low-carbohydrate diet vs. an isocaloric high-carbohydrate diet.
-If such a feeding response is not observed, then it is simply not a well-controlled study, as alternative results would indicate a violation of the Law of Conservation of Mass.
+If such a feeding response is not observed, then it is simply not a well-controlled study, as alternative results would indicate a violation of the Law of Conversation of Mass.